-Symphony of Suspicious Activity was recorded earlier this year at Brookln's KENNEL Studios; a 45 minute composition performed by 11 saxophones and 2 drum kits.
-A second recording session is planned for February 2014 with a mastered-for-vinyl summer release expected.
+Symphony of Suspicious Activity was recorded in 2013 at Brookln's KENNEL Studios; a 45 minute composition for 11 saxophones and 2 drum kits.
+First premiered at Brooklyn Lyceum in 2009, it has since evolved with a mix of neo-classical, minimalism, and head-rocking dissonance.
+A mastered-for-vinyl release is anticipated.

 In regards to through-composed music, Miller's primary influences are Oliver Messiaen, Edgar Varese, Arnold Shoenberg, John Cage, Ornette Coleman, Sun Ra, Miles Davis, Pink Floyd's "Interstellar Overdrive", The Art Bears, and Glenn Branca to name a few.

-Miller left the rock circuit in the mid-80's playing soley with one of Ann Arbor's most disliked bands; GKW.
-While finishing his degree at Columbia College Chicago in the '90's, he returned to fully notated composition reviving his interest in intervallic relationships.
+While finishing his degree at Columbia College Chicago in the 1990's, Miller returned to fully notated composition reviving his interest in intervallic relationships.
 There he developed an all-interval method of composition with The Eleven Mirrors Ensemble.
 This unique method came to fruition in 2007 and is now the primary technique used in his work.